• As per Vertex, Last Mile Delivery Market is projected to grow at a CAGR of 9% from 2025 to 2032.

 The same-day delivery segment is the fastest-growing within the last-mile delivery market.
 Fueled by increasing consumer demand for quicker deliveries and advancements in delivery technologies, this segment has seen explosive growth.
 Same day / express delivery is a premium service that guarantees the delivery of goods within a single day of purchase or order confirmation.
 This segment caters to consumers and businesses that require speed and reliability, offering faster transit times and higher costs.
 Same-day delivery is prevalent in industries such as e-commerce, grocery delivery, pharmaceuticals, and food delivery.

-The autonomous vehicles and drone segments in last mile delivery market are projected to experience substantial growth, driven by technological advancements and rising demand for faster, more efficient delivery methods.
-Drones or unmanned aerial vehicles (UAVs) are increasingly being adopted for the delivery of small packages such as medical supplies, food, and e-commerce products, particularly in remote or hard-to-reach areas.
-This growth is further fueled by continuous advancements in drone technology, favorable regulatory developments, and significant investments from key players such as Amazon, Google, and UPS.
+The autonomous vehicle and drone segments are poised for substantial growth, fueled by technological advancements and increasing demand for faster, efficient delivery solutions.
+Drones, or unmanned aerial vehicles (UAVs), are being increasingly adopted for the delivery of smaller packages, including medical supplies, food, and e-commerce items, particularly in remote or difficult-to-reach regions.
+This growth is further driven by ongoing improvements in drone technology, favorable regulatory changes, and substantial investments from major industry players such as UPS, Amazon, and Google, all of which are accelerating innovation in the last mile delivery market.

 The global last mile delivery market has been significantly impacted by rising consumer demands for speed and convenience, as customers increasingly expect faster, flexible, and reliable delivery services.
 Consumers expect deliveries to be faster than ever before, leading to a substantial rise in demand for same-day and next-day deliveries.